 On this day, GME saw its first short squeeze with the stock price peaking at $159.18.
 Today, GME closed at $147.98 and has exceeded the $200 mark in the after-market.
 Who knows how high it could go once the short-sellers run out of steam.
 That is not a matter of if, but when.

 There is going to be a second squeeze.
 I repeat.
 There is going to be a second squeeze.
 It could be tomorrow.
 It could be Friday or next Monday.
 If you currently have GME holdings, do everything to keep them and not fall victims to the paper hands.
 The big corporate names will send their goons on CNBC and Fox Business to smear GME (the only one who provided any pushback was Jim Cramer, credit to him).
 They will use complicated words to make us give up on this, but we cannot let that happen.

 This event gives me 2008 flashbacks in many ways.
-I am reminded of the fun moments like when a short squeeze made, for a brief moment, Volkswagen the most valuable company in the world.
+I am reminded of the fun moments like when a short squeeze made, for a brief moment, Volkswagen, the most valuable company in the world.
 Yet, 2008 was a terrible year.
-Of course, there was a real-estate bubble, the market crashed and a lot of people suffered, but everyone knows that.
+Of course, there was a real-estate bubble, the market crashed, and many people suffered, but everyone knows that.